somedeveloper00/DotsSample/README.md

     }
 }
 ```
 > Note that we're assigning the code to be optimized by Burst compiler; Burst is a compiler that optimizes your code for the CPU in IL level, and it's very useful for ECS.
-Coding Burst-Compatible C# is known as HPC#.
+Coding Burst-Compatible C# is also known as *HPC#*.
 It's beyond the scope of this tutorial to explain how it works, but just know that it won't work if your method uses managed variables. (more reasons to prioritize the use of value types over reference types for components)

 Now, in the code, perhaps the only strange part is the use of `SystemAPI.Query`.
-That syntax gives all the queried components that have the same entity.
+That syntax returns all the queried components that have the same entity.
 So it runs once per entity with `LocalTransform` and `MoveComponentData`; in our case, we only have one.
 <video src="ArticleRes/out.mp4" controls></video>

 ## Random & Spawn